Service Charge Policy

 8.1 Spending is monitored by the relevant budget-holding managers, depending on the service being provided.
 The finance department provides monthly spend-to-date information to all budget-holders.

-8.3 The Home Ownership Team is responsible for estimating service charge information for each scheme and block.
+8.2 The Service Charge Team is responsible for estimating service charge information for each scheme and block.

 9. Disputes over the Service Charge